AI Meeting Notetakers: Otter vs Fireflies vs Fathom vs MeetGeek vs tl;dv (2026)

 Do AI meeting notetakers work in languages other than English?

 Yes.
-ScreenApp supports 50+ languages including Spanish, French, German, Portuguese, Japanese, Korean, Russian, and Chinese.
+ScreenApp supports 50+ languages including Spanish, French, German, Portuguese, Japanese, Korean, Russian, and Chinese, and MeetGeek handles 30+.
 Otter.ai supports English, Spanish, and French.
-Fireflies supports English only.
-Fathom, Grain, and tl;dv are English-only as of March 2026.
+Fireflies is English-first.
+As of mid-2026, Fathom, Grain, and tl;dv are primarily English.

 Are AI meeting notes secure and private?